 I began nervously—didn’t know what the result would be.
 I found that they are extremely rare.
 For example, I could find not one instance of Winston Churchill using the n-word, or even being quoted using it, though Leo Amery used it frequently.
 Will the historians who consistently accuse Churchill of it revise their screed?
 We’re waiting.

 Churchill’s defense also benefits from the fact that he is as respected as ever among the broad mass of people.
 Six months ago Richard Cohen established an independent Facebook group called simply “Winston Churchill.”
 You can post anything you want there.
 About 95% of the posts are positive and they come from all over the world.
 In six months—I’m amazed by this—the group has grown to nearly 20,000 members.
-Mr. Amman Merchant and colleagues in India established a website puncturing Churchill slander.
+In India, Amman Merchant and Herbert Anderson have established blogsites puncturing Churchill slander.
 And Hillsdale’s Churchill Project has 60,000 subscribers.
 These are encouraging numbers.

 Continued in Part 2: Precepts for the Defense of Churchill